Staff

 Carolyn Conley-Das, Communications Manager

 Carolyn joined the Circle of Hope team in September 2016 as our Communications Manager.
 Carolyn has an MSW from the Simmons College Graduate School of Social Work and previously worked as an advocate at a domestic violence program and as a therapeutic mentor in Boston Public Schools.
-Outside of work, Carolyn spends her time volunteering for Sierra Club Massachusetts and trying to keep up with her three young sons.
-She enjoys hiking, reading, and spending time in Maine with her family.
+Outside of work, she can be found puttering in her garden, visiting family in her home state of Maine, or playground-hopping with her three young sons.

 Victoria Connors, Office Manager